xqf052/RDS-to-Redshift-ETL/README.md

 3. Use AWS data pipeline to copy data from the transactional database into S3:
 	- Copy both historical and incremental data into S3 3.1_data_pipeline.sql
-	- For the incremental ETL, we can use data pipeline to schedule the process on a regular basis, such as once per month.
+	- For the incremental ETL, we can use data pipeline to schedule the process on a periodic basis, such as once per month.
 4. Sync historical data in S3 with the Redshift data warehouse
 	- Populate delta tables in the data warehouse